onap/dcaegen2/docs/sections/services/heartbeat-ms/build_setup.rst

    correctly.
 Usually groupID remains the same for all instance of HB where as consumerID would be changed for each instance of HB Micro service.
-If groupID and consumerID is not provided, then it takes “DefaultGroup” and “1” respectively.
+If groupID and consumerID is not provided, then it takes "DefaultGroup" and "1" respectively.

 **Setting CBS configuration parameters using the consule KV URL.**

    The sample consul KV is as below.
    ::

      http://10.12.6.50:8500/ui/#/dc1/kv/mvp-dcaegen2-heartbeat-static

    Go to the above link and click on KEY/VALUE tab

    Click on mvp-dcaegen2-heartbeat-static

    Copy the configuration in the box provided and click on update.

    The sample configuration is as below

    .. code-block:: json

 		{
 			"heartbeat_config": {
 				"vnfs": [{